saml/Dojo-Digits-Recognizer/Dojo/README.md

 For non-parallel solutions, Java is the fastest.
 Then Rust, followed by Go.

-For all solutions (including parallel solutions), Rust is the fastest.
-Then Java, followed by Go.
+For all solutions (including parallel solutions), C is the fastest by large margin.
+Then Rust.
+Then Go.
+Then Java.

+But it's all meaningless because node.js will beat them all once written.

 # pseudo code